 Yet, it is so rare to see any kind of promotion on marketing material or even on shop windows which would attract more people and their families and friends inside.

 If you provide tactile maps to help people with visual impairments to find their way around, disability toilets and ramped interiors, not just at the entrance, let us know, we’d love to come and shop!
 Ensure there is information on your website stating what you offer with images of people with disabilities so we feel reflected on your website.

 Where are you located?

 When describing where you are located think about accessibility.
 Where is the nearest step free tube station?
 Do you have disability parking spaces?
 Try to be specific with directions for example proceed out of the tube and turn left and then the second left, you will find us your right.
 A large red building with large glass doors.

-Inclusion works for all, lets start telling people what you offer be loud and proud about accessibility.
+Inclusion works for all, so let’s start telling people what you offer and be loud and proud about accessibility!

 For more information on our Disability Awareness e-learning, please use this link… https://www.visualisetrainingandconsultancy.com/training/disability-awareness-e-learning/